3inar/3inar.github.io/links/index.md

 Just a list of web places I like.
 Building it over time so stop by later if it's short.

+* [Just a QR Code](https://justaqrcode.com/) --- when you just want a QR code.
+Runs in your browser.
 * [My productivity app is a never-ending .txt file](https://jeffhuang.com/productivity_text_file/), Jeff Huang --- I adopted this system in 2023 and I still use it.
 This means it is very robust and easy to follow.